What Is the LSS ?

 Antonious Petro is a biologist and a certified permaculture designer whose vision of an ideal society would be a symbiotic collaboration of permaculture principles, circular economy and social justice.
 He has a Bachelor's degree in Biology From Minia University, Egypt and a graduate degree in Community Economic Development from Concordia University.
 He is passionate about soil regeneration, social innovation and bike mechanics.
 Since his arrival in Montreal in 2013, he has gathered a vast experience in project coordination in sustainability, food security, business development and ecological land management.
 At Regeneration Canada, Antonious coordinates the soil education program and is the administrative assistant.

 Sarah is a trained lawyer and holds Bachelor degrees in both International Studies and in Law.
-For several years, she practiced as a lawyer representing victims of workplace harassment.
+For several years, she practiced as a lawyer in the non-profit sector.
 When she realized the urgency of the state of our planet, she knew she had to work towards finding solutions to combat climate change.
-Sarah is passionate about cooking and sustainable food systems.
-She loves learning about regenerative agricultural practices that are healthier for our food and our planet.
-She has done many workshops on foraging, has volunteered on farms, and loves to go camping and to cook in the outdoors.
-At Regeneration Canada, Sarah is in charge of managing the community of members, creating partnerships and expanding our network of leaders in the soil regeneration sector.
+She has always been passionate about cooking and sustainable food systems and first started to get involved by volunteering with organisations whose missions relate to food security and sustainable agriculture.

 Ananda Lynn Fitzsimmons is an out-of-the-box thinker, visionary and environmentalist, with a passion for soil and growing food.
 She has had lifelong interest in sustainable food production and land management as well as social change and personal empowerment.
 She spent many years experimenting with microbial potions based on naturally occurring microbes extracted from plants, composts and soil.
 In 2008, she teamed up with Dr. Margaret Bywater Ekegard and they founded Inocucor Technologies.
 The company, now called Concentric, commercializes products for agriculture based on consortia of naturally occurring beneficial microorganisms.
 She now works as a consultant promoting soil health and regenerative land management practices.